 the European solution could appear attractive.
 However, it is a long-term solution that does not solve the short to medium term.
 It should be continued, then, together with an interim solution.
 In any case, it requires a strong political will not to relegate Italy to a secondary role;

-the solution that provides for cooperation with Israel can be highly cost-effective if - as done for other systems - a real partnership with Israel is established.
-Starting a strong cooperation on the development of the Merkava IV Barak platform and derivatives (including the IFV).
-Thus, rapid access could be gained both to sensitive technologies and to the involvement of the national industry in the production / customization of any national platforms, as well as financial compensations that could almost cancel - for the country system - the initial procurement effort (as happened in recent partnership programs).
+the solution that provides for cooperation with Israel can be highly cost / effective if - as done for other systems - a real partnership with Israel is established.
+Starting strong cooperation on the development of the Merkava IV Barak and derivatives platform (including IFV).
+This could allow quick access to both sensitive technologies and the involvement of the national industry in the production / customization of any national platforms, as well as financial compensations that could almost cancel - for the country system - the initial procurement effort (as happened in recent partnership programs).
 The presence on all the platforms of the MATCH GUIDE system, mentioned previously, would make it possible to transform each single platform into a complex able to continuously and automatically transform into a sensor, designator or striker according to requirements.
 That is, we would have a heavily protected armored component, with a firepower capable of competing even with the most modern opposing formations and perfectly able to operate in a hybrid and info-centric environment.

 Lastly, the availability of a military Integrated Test Bed able to implement all operational experiences with limited time and costs, allows a continuous update of the platforms, without waiting for the 2035 to discover that the operations will not be conducted as assumed in the 2018 but how the evolution of thought and the technological one will "impose" us to do.